-During the holidays, you’re driving all around town picking up party essentials, dinner must-haves and presents.
-As a gift back to you, many cities and shopping centers don’t require you pay to park.
+Leading up to the holidays, you’re driving around town picking up holiday party essentials, dinner must-haves and presents.
+As a gift back to you, many cities and shopping centers don’t require you to pay to park.
 Speaking of presents ...

-Dec.
-14 is free shipping day in 2018.
-Browse FreeShippingDay.com for participating merchants and get your shopping list ready.
+Get your shopping list ready: Dec.
+14 is free shipping day in 2019.
+Browse FreeShippingDay.com for participating merchants.

 3. Going fee-free